 - Enjoy the benefits of rosemary by sipping on Rosemary Tea.

 - Simply add 1 to 2 teaspoons of dried rosemary to a cup of hot water and allow it to steep for 10 minutes.
 Strain and sip.
 Prefer a sweeter tea?
 Add a bit of honey.

 - Two or three cups of rosemary tea can help to ease digestive discomfort.

-The pine-like aroma and flavor of rosemary is a perfect compliment to many recipes including our Roasted Rosemary Cauliflower!
+The pine-like aroma and flavor of rosemary is a perfect complement to many recipes including our Roasted Rosemary Cauliflower!